asimbrsah/My_Reddit_Api_App/README.md

 # Reddit api based sample android app

-## This app is a great example of powerful MVVM Architecture. following are some great libraries used in this project...
+## This app is a great example of powerful MVVM Architecture pattern. following are some great libraries used in this project...

 - Dagger2 ( It is being used for injecting dependencies wherever required. )
 - Retrofit ( It is being used to make network call easier and maintainable. )